 Step 1.
 Open Qiling Disk Master and got to Partition Manager.

 Step 2.
-Right-click the target disk - HDD or SSD and select "Initialize to MBR" or "Initialize to GPT".
+Select the target disk, right-click on it and choose "Initialize to MBR" or "Initialize to GPT" from the context menu.

 #2.
 Partition New SSD for Windows 10